Skip to Content

 Want more tried and tested recommendations from the RW editors?
 Sign up to our weekly newsletter Kit Bag.
 Click here to subscribe.

-The Swiss brand has been designing cutting-edge GPS navigation products since 1989, and now boasts some of the best GPS running watches on the market, as well as a host of other wearables including Best for battery life.
+The Swiss brand has been designing cutting-edge GPS navigation products since 1989, and now boasts some of the best GPS running watches on the market, as well as a host of other wearables including heart rate monitors.

-If you’re looking for something a little more hardcore, the Fenix, Instinct and Enduro ranges can give you guidance on your training, telling you when to ease up or work harder, as well as downloadable maps with turn-by-turn navigation if you're planning on hitting the trails.
+The Runners World Editors best cheap running watches going, including the likes of the Forerunner 55 and Forerunner 165 which allow you to view a whole range of metrics, including pace, elevation, cadence, stride length, heart rate, vertical oscillation and more, for under £250.
+But if you're looking for something more hardcore, the more premium offerings can give you guidance on your training, telling you when to ease up or work harder, as well as downloadable maps with turn-by-turn navigation if you're planning on hitting the trails.

 The best Garmin watches at a glance